-For additional details refer to a Act No. 109 of August 17, 2001.
+For additional details, refer to a Act No. 109 of August 17, 2001 and the corresponding regulations.

-Line 13 - Enter 50% of contributions made to the Santa Catalina's Palace Patronage (Patronage).
-However, such credit cannot exceed \$100,000 for taxable year 2004.
+Line 13 - Enter 50% of contributions made to Santa Catalina's Palace Patronage (Patronage).
+The tax credits to be granted cannot exceed \$2,500,000 for any taxable year.

-To claim this tax credit you must submit the certification issued by the Patronage evidencing that the contribution was made and accepted.

-Such part of the credit not used in the taxable year in which the contribution was made, may be carried over to subsequent years, until totally used.
+To claim this tax credit you must accompany the certification issued by the Patronage as evidence that the contribution was made and accepted.
+Such part of the credit not used in the taxable year in which the contribution was made, may be carried over to subsequent taxable years, until totally used.
 Remember that contributions to the Patronage generate a tax credit.
 Therefore, such contribution cannot be claimed as part of the deduction for charitable contributions.

-Line 14 - Enter the amount of credit for the establishment of an eligible conservation easement or donation of eligible land, equal to 50% of the value of the eligible conservation easement or eligible land at the date of the donation.
+Line 14 - Enter the amount of credit for the establishment and donation of a conservation easement, equal to 50% of the value of the eligible conservation easement.